-February 1, 2019
+February 1, 2023

 Have you ever wondered what keeps you going?
 At work, in traffic, while preparing for projects?
 Have you ever wondered what helps the time go by while waiting?

 Music plays the role of filling in those gaps in your life.
-Whether you whistle a rhythm, hum a certain melody, or even blast the radio in your car, music fills and colours parts of our lives that we don’t always pay attention to.
+Whether you whistle a rhythm, hum a certain melody, or even blast the radio in your car, music fills and colors parts of our lives that we don’t always pay attention to.

 Five Types of Music That Increase Your Productivity